whloo-rebel-scum/python_web_scrape/README.md

 - TODO: fix prediction_scrape by scraping only one line?
 - TODO: combine all bus line scripts into one program
 - TODO: use phantom browser instead of Chrome?
+- TODO: ignore saved stop if it isn't running at time of request

 TODO: scrape sports game scores and stats, develop consistency rating?
 - https://www.hockey-reference.com/